06 Jan The Paradise of Raja Ampat

 Magnificent Birds of Paradise

-If your looking to explore reefs with some of the best corals and marine life in the world, take a hike at sunrise to see the spectacular Bird of Paradise, swim beneath jungle waterfalls or explore the coastline by kayak – think of the Four Kings.
+If you’re looking to explore reefs with some of the best corals and marine life in the world, take a hike at sunrise to see the spectacular Bird of Paradise, swim beneath jungle waterfalls or explore the coastline by kayak – think of the Four Kings.
 Raja Ampat is a slice of paradise nestled in the ocean wilderness of West Papau.

 To book your holiday to Raja Ampat contact us on 1300 784 794 or email: firstname.lastname@example.org